 Below: Here is another view of the marsh taken on the same day, May 27, 1950, from a different angle, with the same pool visible.

 Below, in a photo from June 23, 2008, we see the vegetation of the wetland today.
 It was such a chore to keep the pools open that after digging them out in 1979 they were left to silt in.
 Without open water, a number of the water plants that Eloise Butler and Martha Crone had set out can no longer grow.
 There can be standing water in the wetland in the spring and during very rainy periods, but not open pools.

 Below, in a photo from April 2008, the topography of the wetland area is clearly visible.
 The perspective is from the opposite direction from the photo above.
 The path probably follows the original path established by Martha Crone in 1946.
 The depressed area behind the Red Osier Dogwood may be the site of one of Martha Crone's pools.

 Below, the same area as seen above but from a closer position.
 The black path marker post is a reference point.
 May 2018.

 Below: In the spring the lack of open water creates a perfect environment for Marsh Marigold (Caltha palustris) which is prolific in the wetland in early May.

-Below: We do not have any photos of the old pool by the outlet dam, but here is a photo from recent times of the remnant of that pool.
+Below: In the first section above is shown a 1913 photo of the old pool by the outlet dam, and here is a photo from recent times of the remnant of that pool.
 This pool area in the Garden may be entitled to take on the old "Mallard Pool" name as these Mallards find it of interest.
 They were found scouting out the pool area on April 29, 2008.
 The current rock outcrop dam is visible at the top of the photo and is in about the same position as all the previous dams going back all the way to Eloise Butler's earthen dam.
 The pool was dredged in 1992 but has silted in once more.